dieterich-lab/Baltica/docs/integration.md

 __Table 6.1: Columns added after annotation __

 ## Selectin optimal _de novo_ transcriptome parameters
-We found that the parameters used to obtain the _de novo_ transcriptome are critical for maximum integration between the GTF and the SJ from DJU methods. __Fig 6.1__ shows a parameters scan where we vary the group, `-j` (minimum junction coverage), `-c` (minimum coverage) and `-f` (minimum isoform proportion) and compute the number of transcripts that are matched with SJ called significant.
-As expected, the merged annotation and not the group-specific annotation have the highest.
-The crucial result here is the dependency of the `-f` parameter, which is associated with an increased number of introns annotated.
-We observed this behaviour in other datasets, so we decided to use `-c 3 -j 3 -f 0.01` as default values.
+We found that the parameters used to obtain the _de novo_ transcriptome are critical for maximum integration between the GTF and the SJ from DJU methods. __Fig 6.1__ shows a parameter scan where we vary the group, `-j` (minimum junction coverage), `-c` (minimum coverage), and `-f` (minimum isoform proportion) and compute the number of transcripts that match with SJ called significant.
+As expected, the merged annotation and not the group-specific annotation have the highest rate of annotated introns.
+The crucial result here is the dependency of the `-f` parameter, which is also associated with an increased number of annotated introns.
+As we confirmed this behavior in other datasets, we decided to use `-c 3 -j 3 -f 0.01` as default values in Baltica.
 The higher coverage (`-c` and `-j`) values counter the potential noise of transcripts with low abundance.

 ![](img/stringtie_parameter_scan_heatmap.png)

-__ Fig. 6.1: Parameters scan to maximise the number of introns annotated __ We have ran Stringtie with multiple for groups annotations and merged annotation.
-We use a series of parameters: junction coverage of 1, 2 or 3; coverage of 1, 2, 3 and minimum isoform fraction of 0.1, 0.01 or 0.001.
+__ Fig. 6.1: Parameters scan to maximize the number of introns annotated __ We have run Stringtie with multiple for group annotations and merged annotation.
+We use a series of parameters: junction coverage of 1, 2, or 3; coverage of 1, 2, 3, and minimum isoform fraction of 0.1, 0.01, or 0.001.

 ## Assigning AS type

 Identifying the type of AS is critical to understand a potential molecular mechanism for AS events.
 Many factors influence splicing.
 Among then, splicing factors probably the most well-studied and can have a specific function in splicing regulation.
 [SRSF2](https://www.uniprot.org/uniprot/Q01130) is a relevant example in this context.
 SRSF2 is splicing factors from the SR family that are known for auto-regulation.
-On certain conditions, SRSF2 transcript can activate the nonsense-mediated decay by either including a new exon containing a premature stop codon or an intron in it's 3' UTR.
+In certain conditions, the SRSF2 transcript can activate the nonsense-mediated decay by either including a new exon containing a premature stop codon or an intron in it's 3' UTR.
 These changes lead to the transcript degradation and overall reduction of the gene expression.
 SRSF2 increased the probability of exons with weak splice site signals to be included in the transcript.
 Thus, the reduction of SRSF2 protein level leads to widespread exon skipping.
 Identifying such patterns is critical to understanding which splicing regulators are driving the observed splicing changes.

 In Baltica, we use a geometric approach to define AS in three classes:
 - ES, for exon skipping
 - A3SS, for alternative 3' splice-site
 - A5SS, for alterantive 5' splice-site

-Figure 6.2 details on how we use the distance between features start and end to determine the AS type.
+Figure 6.2 details how we use the distance between features start and end to determine the AS type.

 ![](img/Baltica_as_type.png)

 __ Fig. 6.2: AS type assignment in Baltica. __ Baltica uses the genomic coordinates from the SJ and its overlapping exons to assing AS type to SJ and it's overlapping exons.
 Because many exons may be affected, multiple assignments are output.
 Donor and acceptor exons are assigned as JS and JE, respectively.

 ## Simplify the AS event
-Because most of the final users are only interested in the list of genomic ranges, gene names or event types, we offer a simplified output that removes the excess of redundant information.
-Although this would not be liable for
+Because most of the final users are only interested in the list of genomic ranges, gene names, or event types, we offer a simplified output that removes the excess of redundant information.
+This step is useful for generating a final report.

 Below the `{r} sessionInfo()` output for packages loaded for the analysis workflow.